xlink-network/xlink-docs/proposal/getting-started/using-the-brige.md

 ### Step 7: Wait for Confirmation

 Finally, wait for the transaction to be confirmed on the blockchain.
 The confirmation time can take anywhere from 10 to 30 minutes, depending on network conditions.
-Once the transaction is broadcasted, you can check the status in the explorer.
+Once the transaction is broadcasted, you should see the bridged tokens deposited in your destination wallet.

 ![Wait for Transaction Confirmation](../.gitbook/assets/using-the-bridge/3-9-done-wait-for-transaction.png)

 {% hint style="info" %}
 You can monitor your transaction in real-time by clicking the **View in explorer** link or turning on **Telegram notifications**.
 {% endhint %}

+## Support

+For assistance, please reach out to our Community Managers on [Discord](https://discord.com/invite/xlink) and [Telegram](https://x.com/XLinkbtc).